google/copybara/docs/reference.md

 branch | `string` or `NoneType`<br><p>Limit the import to changes that are for this branch.
 By default imports everything.</p>
 describe_version | `bool` or `NoneType`<br><p>Download tags and use 'git describe' to create two labels with a meaningful version:<br><br>   - `GIT_DESCRIBE_CHANGE_VERSION`: The version for the change or changes being migrated.
 The value changes per change in `ITERATIVE` mode and will be the latest migrated change in `SQUASH` (In other words, doesn't include excluded changes). this is normally what users want to use.<br>   - `GIT_DESCRIBE_REQUESTED_VERSION`: `git describe` for the requested/head version.
 Constant in `ITERATIVE` mode and includes filtered changes.<br>`GIT_DESCRIBE_FIRST_PARENT`: `git describe` for the first parent version.<br></p>
 ignore_gerrit_noop | `bool`<br><p>Option to not migrate Gerrit changes that do not change origin_files</p>
+primary_branch_migration | `bool`<br><p>When enabled, copybara will ignore the 'ref' param if it is 'master' or 'main' and instead try to establish the default git branch.
+If this fails, it will fall back to the 'ref' param.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>

 <a id="git.gerrit_trigger" aria-hidden="true"></a>
 ### git.gerrit_trigger